hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

 automatic allocation context (such as a member of a class), the stream does not need to be closed or deleted manually.
-Make sure that the object which is responsible for the `ManagedStream` (its enclosing class) goes out of scope whenever the app is no longer playing or recording audio, such as when `Activity.onPause()` is called.
+Make sure that the object which is responsible for the `ManagedStream` (its enclosing class) goes out of scope whenever the app is no longer playing or recording src.audio, such as when `Activity.onPause()` is called.

 ## Example

 The following class is a complete implementation of a `ManagedStream`, which renders a sine wave.
-Creating the class (e.g. through the JNI bridge) creates and opens an Oboe stream which renders audio, and its destruction stops and closes the stream.
+Creating the class (e.g. through the JNI bridge) creates and opens an Oboe stream which renders src.audio, and its destruction stops and closes the stream.
 ```
 #include <oboe/Oboe.h>